 With Planetly, Too Good To Go gained carbon transparency across its entire operations and now wants to reduce not only its own carbon footprint but to also continue its movement to avoid emissions created by food waste across the globe.

-To calculate the carbon footprint, we took a closer look at all relevant activities across 15 of Too Good To Go’s locations.
+To calculate the carbon footprint, we took a closer look at all relevant activities across Too Good To Go’s locations.

 The carbon footprint of Too Good To Go not only takes into account direct and energy-related emissions (Scope 1 & 2) but also indirect emissions caused by service providers and services the company uses (Scope 3).